Introduction

 Styles are defined using a string that combines optional modifiers with an optional color.
 For example, a style for an

-important but subdued text might be "bold italic yellow"
+important but subdued text might be "bold italic yellow".

 Supported Modifiers